 United Arts provides funding directly to schools to aid in bringing professional teaching artists to their campuses.
 See a list of participating schools for the 2019-20 year.

-Schools eligible for a grant must:
+To be eligible for grant funding, schools must:

 Be a public, charter, or nonprofit private school located in Wake County

 Select program(s) from our Artists in Schools Directory

 Schedule programs that take place during the school day